hapax/hapax.github.io/assets/mindjam.md

 This Stoic "will to reality" seems radically different from Nietzche's somewhat infamous "will to power".
+And one can't help but feel that, in Nietzschean terms, there is something "anti-life" about the Stoic acceptance of whatever comes your way.

 #### Fatalism and free will